 You would need to make a Court application for child maintenance which may often need to be made in the country where the co-parent lives.

 At present, it is not clear what if any impact Brexit will have on current procedures for issuing divorce proceedings in the EU.
-Currently, the ‘first to issue’ procedure continues to apply, which means the jurisdiction where the petition was first issued will have exclusive jurisdiction.
+Currently, the ‘first to issue’ procedure continues to apply, which means the jurisdiction where the application was first issued will have exclusive jurisdiction.